A characterization of two-dimensional rational singularities via Core of ideals: Introduction

 \begin{thm}[See {\thmref{algorithm}}] Any two-dimensional excellent normal local domain $A$ over an algebraically closed field admits a good $p_g$-ideal. \end{thm}

 Let us explain the organization of this paper.

 In \sref{s:Pre}, we recall the definition and several basic properties of $p_g$-ideals.
-In \sref{s:quest}, we prove \thmref{IntMain} using the property that taking the core preserves the inclusion of $p_g$-ideals (\thmref{t:subset}), and give an example of $\core(I') \not\subset \core(I)$.

-In \sref{s:comp}, we show that $Q\colon I$ and $\core(I)$ are also a $p_g$-ideal for a $p_g$-ideal $I$ and its minimal reduction $Q$ (\thmref{Q:I}), and give an algorithm for obtaining these ideals.
+In \sref{s:quest}, we prove \thmref{IntMain} using the property that taking the core preserves the inclusion of $p_g$-ideals (\thmref{t:subset}), and will show that if $I_0$ is not a $p_g$-ideal, then for some $n\ge 1$ we can construct a $p_g$-ideal $I' \subset I= \overline{I_0^n}$ with $\core(I') \not\subset \core(I)$.
+In \sref{s:comp}, we show that $Q: I$ and $\core(I)$ are also $p_g$-ideals for a $p_g$-ideal $I$ and its minimal reduction $Q$ (\thmref{Q:I}), and give an algorithm for obtaining these ideals (\thmref{algorithm}).
 We also prove some characterization of good ideals and the existence of good ideals in $A$.
 In \sref{s:pgexs}, we give a maximal $p_g$-ideal contained in a given integrally closed $\m$-primary ideal.